|Early Spring Date:||May 6|

 Spring: Each spring when the songbird migration is coming to an end, Mourning Warblers sometimes arrive at Monticello Park and give birders a final burst of excitement.
 They typically pass through the park in late May or early June.
 Many birders have never seen one, in part because Mourning Warblers are most likely to be present when a lot of birders have already given up on spring migration.
 They generally nest in Canada and the northern United States, and some have bred in Highland County, Virginia, and Garrett County, Maryland.

 Where to See Them in the Park

 Even when they are in the park, Mourning Warblers can be difficult to see, because they often skulk in the underbrush.
 In past years, some have been seen in the brushy area near the footpath at the top of the park on the knoll side of the stream.
 Occasionally, they go into the stream to drink and bathe.

-The male Mourning Warbler has a gray hood, no bold eyering or eye arcs, a pale bill, and a wide black mark on the breast.
+The male Mourning Warbler has a gray hood, an olive back, no bold eyering or eye arcs, a pale bill, and a wide black mark on the breast.
 Different males have varying amounts of black on the breast.
-The back is olive, and the belly and undertail are yellow.
+The belly and undertail of both the male and female are yellow.
+This video shows a male bathing.

 Mourning Warblers are fairly large, and the short tail gives them a round appearance.

-Females and young birds can be difficult to identify.
-They lack the black on the breast, and they have a broken white eyering.
-They can be confused with female Common Yellowthroats and other species.
+The female is paler than the male and can be difficult to identify.
+She can be confused with a female Common Yellowthroat and other species.
+Female Mourning Warblers have a broken white eyering and no black on the breast.
 Skilled birders have mental templates in their head which they use to identify birds.
-Most birders who visit Monticello have not seen many female or young Mourning Warblers, so they do not have a strong mental picture of what they look like.
+Most birders who visit Monticello have not seen many female Mourning Warblers, so they do not have a strong mental picture of what they look like.
 This makes identifying them even more challenging.

 One of the most common songs of the Mourning Warbler sounds like a burry pleased-pleased-pleased-to-meetcha.
 Focusing on the burriness rather than the phrases the bird is singing is the best way to identify the song.